Go on to

 opened

-before breaking into The Advent of Panurge.
+technical difficulties right before breaking into The Advent of Panurge.
 Derek subsequently missed his vocal entrance,

 leaving Kerry to sing the opening line of the song alone.
 A tape of the gig exists.